 Looked at another way.
-When you see that guy alone on the barstool who's wife divorced him and now another man is raising his kids, was it really that important for him to be "right" every time they had an argument?
+When you see that guy alone on the barstool whose wife divorced him and now another man is raising his kids, was it really that important for him to be “right” every time they argued?

 10. Identify a few ways your spouse has helped you be a better person and verbalize that to them and others

-All of us who have been married any length of time has no doubt grown as people, in part by the help of our spouse.
+All of us who have been married any length of time have no doubt grown as people, in part with the help of our spouse.

 So really think about how you and your life have improved due, at least in part, to the influence of your spouse.
 Once you’ve identified those things, tell people!